The Resilience sculpture over the Blain Gilbertson Family Heritage Pedestrian Bridge in Janesville

 Involvement - Over the years, Teresa has been involved in area non-profits such as the United Arts Alliance, G.I.F.T.S.
-Men's Shelter, Craig Band Boosters, the YWCA of Rock County, the Janesville Area Convention and Visitors Bureau, the ARISE Now Art Committee, the League of Women Voters, The Women's Fund and Janesville Art League.
+Men's Shelter, Craig Band Boosters, the YWCA of Rock County, the Janesville Area Convention and Visitors Bureau, the ARISE Now Art Committee, the League of Women Voters, The Women's Fund, Janesville Art League and Diversity Action Team.

 Teresa has also co-organized numerous community events and fundraisers and served on scholarship and grant committees.
 She has actively served as a board member on some of these great organizations.